 Here you can see we’ve man parts selected as well:

-You can fix this issue and for that you need to minus the selection.
+You can fix this issue and for that, you need to minus the selection.
 Just hold the ALT key and click on the area where you want to minus the selection.
 Here you can see the results after correcting selection:

 Third, which is very safe compared to first two ways, is to use the layer mask.
-With layer mask you can easily go back whenever if you want some parts visible again or may be you made a mistake during selection.
+With the layer mask, you can easily go back whenever if you want some parts visible again or maybe you made a mistake during selection.
 So we’ll go with the third one, let’s remove the background.
 While the selection is active, click the second button at the bottom of layer panel to add a Layer Mask.

 Here are the results with clean and neat transparent background.

 Sometimes when using the quickest method we got some hard edges visible around the subject which we don’t want.
-To soften them, you can manually mask those areas by painting over the layer mask with soft round black brush.
-That’s really make the results decent and I use the mask every time to clean up the unwanted edges or parts.
+To soften them, you can manually mask those areas by painting over the layer mask with a soft round black brush.
+That really makes the results decent and I use the mask every time to clean up the unwanted edges or parts.

 Here you can see I saved the file as PSD:

 Go to File > Save For Web and a below shown dialog box will appear.
 Please don’t save the image as jpeg otherwise you’ll have the white background again in the image.
 Under the preset box select the PNG 8 to save the file in PNG format.
 You can also go for PNG 24.
 You can also save the image by selecting File > Save As then simply choose the PNG format but why I’m using the Save For Web?

-Once you set the image quality, resolution or may be you don’t want to do anything with image settings then just click on the save button.
+Once you set the image quality, resolution or maybe you don’t want to do anything with image settings then just click on the save button.
 Give any name to image and save the file as PNG.

 Let see the image:

 Very decent results and clear transparent background.

 I hope you enjoyed the tutorial and let me know if you need any help I would love to help you.
 If you like the tutorial then do share into the world.
-Don’t forget to give a try to tutorial and have a great Photoshopping Day!!
+Don’t forget to give a try to the tutorial and have a great Photoshopping Day!!